danielegasparri/span-gui/docs/tips_and_tricks.md

 Due to the variety of 1D spectral formats, SPAN requires you to manually set the wavelength units before loading the spectra.
 It does not matter whether the spectra use linear or logarithmic wavelength values: you must specify if the units are in Angstrom (A), nanometers (nm), or micrometers (mu).
 If the wavelength units are incorrect, SPAN will display the spectrum with the wrong scale.
-Example: If your optical spectra are in A but you set nm, clicking "Plot" will show a range from 48000 to 55000 A, which is incorrect.
+Example: If your optical spectra are in A but you set nm, the Preview frame will show a range from 48000 to 55000 A, which is incorrect.
 To fix this, select the correct wavelength units and plot one selected spectrum again.